- Digital Signage

 Templates include the N.C.
 Cooperative Extension logo and space for county center or program identification.
 While the templates were developed with specific uses in mind, there is flexibility to use them for other purposes as needed – be creative!

-Open the folder on your computer to find the following templates:
+Review the folder to find the following templates:

 - 2 Cards